 A single cause of action

-The Uniform Defamation Laws provide that a person has a single cause of action for defamation in relation to the publication of defamatory matter about him (considered as a whole) even if multiple defamatory imputations are carried by the matter .
+The Uniform Defamation Laws provide that a person has a single cause of action for defamation in relation to the publication of defamatory matter (considered as a whole) even if multiple defamatory imputations are carried by the matter .

 Offer of amends